nikfrank/hooks-sheshbesh/README.md

 ```
  - if there's no dice, there's no moves

+ - while there are dice left, for each die...

  - if we're in jail, only spaces 0-5 (black) or 18-23 (white) can be moved to
    only if there are 1 or fewer opponent pieces (or our pieces are there)